danrusei/danrusei.github.io/content/posts/error_handling.md

 Error: ParsingError("Invalid quantity format in line 3: invalid digit found in string")
 {{< /code >}}

-If you still wonder when to use `thiserror` instead of `anyhow`, the author of the crates provided some guidance:
+If you are still wondering whether to use `thiserror` or `anyhow`, the author of the crates provided some guidance:

 *Use thiserror if you care about designing your own dedicated error type(s) so that the caller receives exactly the information that you choose in the event of failure.
 This most often applies to library-like code.
 Use Anyhow if you don't care what error type your functions return, you just want it to be easy.
 This is common in application-like code*

-I hope this article was fun and informative and helped you in making a decision on how to handle errors in Rust.
+I hope this article was fun and informative and gave you some alternatives on how to handle errors in Rust.